-At each of our meetings during the year, we received an update from the General Counsel on the Group’s continuing dialogue and cooperation with regulators and government agencies.
-We also received reports and briefings from the chief compliance counsel on ethics and compliance matters generally.
+At each of our meetings during the year, we received an update from the General Counsel on the Group’s continuing dialogue and co-operation with regulators and government agencies.
+We also received reports and briefings from the head of ethics and compliance on ethics and compliance matters generally.

 We continued to keep the level and nature of adviser engagements under review following a significant reduction in 2017 and were notified of any claims received during the year from any advisers who had been terminated in the past.

 The Committee reviews statistics and details of Ethics Line reports at our meetings and in 2018 we observed that bullying and harassment were prevalent themes.
 This had also been picked up as a theme by Irene Dorner in her role as Employee Champion and brought to the Board’s attention.
 This warranted a focused response and in December we received a briefing from the Chief People Officer and members of his team, with input from the head of ethics and compliance, on the planned campaign activity to seek to drive out such behaviours.
 We will review the impact of this activity during 2019.